Global illumination: Algorithms

-Photorealism
+Real-time applications

 Achieving accurate computation of global illumination in real-time remains difficult.
-In real-time 3D graphics, the diffuse inter-reflection component of global illumination is sometimes approximated by an "ambient" term in the lighting equation, which is also called "ambient lighting" or "ambient color" in 3D software packages.
-Though this method of approximation (also known as a "cheat" because it's not really a global illumination method) is easy to perform computationally, when used alone it does not provide an adequately realistic effect.
+In real-time 3D graphics, the diffuse inter-reflection component of global illumination is sometimes approximated by an "ambient" term in the lighting equation, which is also called "ambient lighting" or "ambient color" in 3D software.
+Though this method of approximation is easy to perform computationally, when used alone it does not provide an adequately realistic effect.
 Ambient lighting is known to "flatten" shadows in 3D scenes, making the overall visual effect more bland.
-However, used properly, ambient lighting can be an efficient way to make up for a lack of processing power.
+Beyond ambient lighting, techniques which trace the path of light accurately, such as those mentioned in the paragraph above, have historically been either too slow for consumer hardware or limited to static and precomputed environments.
+This proves problematic, as most applications allow for input from an user that can affect their environment, and the precalculation steps may introduce constraints upon the artists.
+Consequently, research has been dedicated to finding a balance between adequate performance, accurate visual results, and interactivity.

+Recently, consumer graphics hardware (starting with Nvidia's RTX 20 series and AMD's Radeon RX 6000 series) has been extended to allow for ray tracing computations to be performed in real time through hardware acceleration.
+This has allowed for further improvements, as applications can now harness the power of this acceleration to provide not only precise lighting results, but the ability to affect said lighting dynamically.
+Some content that has taken advantage of this capability includes Cyberpunk 2077, Indiana Jones and the Great Circle, and Alan Wake 2, among others.